 4-To Get Hope

 When couples move into winter season in their relationship it's easy to lose hope.
 Winter is when needs aren't being met and there's a lot of unresolved conflict and resentment.
 During these difficult times is when couples need help and support to see that progress is possible.
 Often, reading books or listening to podcasts isn't enough to move couples from winter to spring.
-However, a relationship coach can make all the difference by helping couples work through resentments and start meeting one another's needs again, which creates a powerful sense of hope.
+However, a relationship coach can make all the difference by helping couples work through resentments and start meeting one another's needs again.

 How does relationship coaching work?

 All relationship coaching sessions are done virtually to maximize convenience.
 Sessions can be 45 or 90 minutes long.
 The longer the session, the more progress can be made!
-The fee is $75 per 45 minute session or $150 per 90 minute session.
+The fee is $100 per 45 minute session or $200 per 90 minute session.
 The first session will begin with the relationship coach meeting with each partner individually to learn more about their history for around 15 minutes each.
 Then, the remaining time is spent consolidating the couple's goals and areas of resentment.
-Subsequent sessions start by helping the couple work through areas of resentment and then building positive skills for increased intimacy and connection.
+Subsequent sessions start by helping the couple work through resentments and build positive skills for increased intimacy and connection.
 It typically takes 3-6 months of relationship coaching to help couples untangle their knots and create new patterns.
-Our relationship coaching services are designed for all couples, whether you are dating or engaged or if you are celebrating your silver wedding anniversary.
+Our relationship coaching services are designed for all couples, whether you are dating or engaged or if you are celebrating your silver wedding anniversary and beyond.

 What training do the relationship coaches receive?